2003 Utah snowstorm

-The 2003 Utah snowstorm was a major snowstorm that affected the state of Utah during December 25–31, 2003.
+The 2003 Utah snowstorm was a major snowstorm that affected the U.S. state of Utah during December 25–31, 2003.
 Many areas of Utah were paralyzed by up to 4 ft of snow.
 The Wasatch Front from the Salt Lake Valley northward saw generally 1–3 feet of snow (30–90 cm), with up to four feet on the benches, while the surrounding mountains generally saw 5–7 feet of snow (1.5–2 m), with up to nine feet in some areas.
 The storm even reached southern Utah with moderate snow amounts, with a few inches in some low-lying valley locations.
 At least five deaths were attributed to the heavy snow.

 The Salt Lake City airport saw 21.9 in of snow.
 The 19.4 in of snow that fell during December 25–28, in the first wave of the storm, ranks as the 5th-largest storm in Salt Lake City history.
-The most snow along the Wasatch Front was found on the Layton bench in Davis County, which saw 51 in.
+The most snow along the Wasatch Front was recorded on the Layton bench in Davis County, which saw 51 in.
 Davis and Weber Counties were perhaps the hardest-hit areas, with even valley locations recording over 2 and as much as 3 feet (60–90 cm) in places.
 Bountiful, typically one of the areas hardest hit by lake-effect snows, saw 32 in, Clearfield 28 in, and Ogden 36 in.
 The storm also affected areas further north, including Brigham City with 19 in and Logan with 18 inches.
 Areas along the southern Wasatch Front saw less snow, with just 6 in in Provo, although Spanish Fork saw 17 in, due to lake effect snows from Utah Lake, which Spanish Fork is frequently in the path of.
 The Wasatch Back also saw significant amounts of snow, with 50 in in Summit Park, near the summit of Parley's Canyon and just a few miles northwest of Park City.